Peter G. Brown, Principal Investigator (McGill)

 Ellie Perkins (York)

-Ellie Perkins is an economist concerned with the relationship between international trade, the environment, and local economies.
+Dr. Ellie Perkins is an economist concerned with the relationship between international trade, the environment, and local economies.
 She is interested in globalization, and how local economies may grow as an antidote to international trade.
 She also looks at international means of controlling air pollution in the Arctic, and at the metals and minerals resource industries.

 Ellie has been involved in ongoing work with the South Riverdale Community Health Centre related to lead pollution in downtown Toronto.
 At York, she teaches courses in Environmental Economics, Ecological Economics, and Community Economic Development.
 Ellie often works with students pursuing research themes related to community economic development, trade and the environment, and feminist economics.
 Ellie is currently editing a book on feminist ecological economics.

-Dina Spigelski, Project Manager (McGill)
+Dina Spigelski, Associate Project Director (McGill)

 Dina’s research and teaching focus is in nutrition, foodsystems and Indigenous Peoples.
 She was Project Coordinator of the “Indigenous Peoples’ Food Systems for Health” program at the Centre for Indigenous Peoples’ Nutrition and Environment (CINE) at McGill University.
 She co-edited two books that described project results and were published by the Food and Agriculture Organization of the UN (see here and here).